Leave a comment

 Almost a third of road transport driver jobs – a category which includes taxi drivers and other private hire – are at risk of being automated by 2030, overtaken by driverless cars and other technological improvements.

-With technological improvements, some industries will continue to be successful while requiring fewer workers.
+With technological improvements, some industries will continue to be successful while requiring fewer people.
 In a world of driverless cars, the taxi and private hire industry could be one of these.
 As such – even without being bound by any ‘employer-employee’ relationship – the taxi and private hire industry and other industries with high rates of self-employment should nevertheless actively contribute to support self-employment workers to acquire new skills.

 Please note this work contains statistical data from HMRC which is Crown Copyright.
 The research datasets used may not exactly reproduce HMRC aggregates.
 The use of HMRC statistical data in this work does not imply the endorsement of HMRC in relation to the interpretation or analysis of the information.